Doubly transitive equiangular tight frames that contain regular simplices: The binders of equiangular tight frames arising from quadratic forms

-By Lemma~\ref{lemma.symplectic sub-ETFs}(c), the $\calD$-index columns of $\bfPsi$ (the ten rightmost columns of the upper right matrix of Figure~\ref{figure.example}) form a $10$-vector ETF $\bfPsi_\calD$ for its $5$-dimensional span.
+By Lemma~\ref{lemma.symplectic sub-ETFs}(b), the $\calD^\rmc$-indexed columns of $\bfPhi$ (the six leftmost columns of the lower left matrix of Figure~\ref{figure.example}) form a $6$-vector ETF $\bfPhi_{\calD^\rmc}$ for its $5$-dimensional span.
+By Theorem~\ref{theorem.binder of sub-ETF of symplectic}, this is an exceptional case of an ETF that typically has an empty binder: here since $\bfPhi_{\calD^\rmc}$ is a simplex, its binder consists of the single set $\calD^\rmc$ (the first row of the upper right matrix of Figure~\ref{figure.example}).
+By Lemma~\ref{lemma.symplectic sub-ETFs}(c), the $\calD$-index columns of $\bfPsi$ (the ten rightmost columns of the upper left matrix of Figure~\ref{figure.example}) form a $10$-vector ETF $\bfPsi_\calD$ for its $5$-dimensional span.
 By Theorem~\ref{theorem.binders of sub-ETFs}, each of the $15$ Lagrangian subspaces of $\bbF_2^4$ has a unique coset that lies in $\calD$, and are the members of the binder of $\bfPsi_\calD$, which forms a BIBD with parameters $(10,4,2,6,15)$.
-Theorem~\ref{theorem.binders of sub-ETFs} moreover gives that each of the remaining $60-15=45$ affine Lagrangian subspaces of $\bbF_2^4$ are split perfectly in half by $\calD$, and that taking the $\calD^\rmc$-components of these subspaces yields exactly three copies of the binder of the dual $\widehat{\bfPhi}_{\calD^\rmc}$ of $\bfPhi_{\calD^\rmc}$, which in this case forms a BIBD with parameters $(6,2,1,5,15)$.
+Theorem~\ref{theorem.binders of sub-ETFs} moreover gives that each of the remaining $60-15=45$ affine Lagrangian subspaces of $\bbF_2^4$ are split perfectly in half by $\calD$, and that taking the $\calD^\rmc$-components of these subspaces yields exactly three copies of the binder of the dual \smash{$\widehat{\bfPhi}_{\calD^\rmc}$} of $\bfPhi_{\calD^\rmc}$, which in this case forms a BIBD with parameters $(6,2,1,5,15)$.
 In particular, the binders of both $\bfPsi_\calD$ and $\widehat{\bfPhi}_{\calD^\rmc}$ appear in that of $\bfPsi$ (as the upper left block and lower right block, respectively, of the lower right matrix of Figure~\ref{figure.example}). \end{example}

 Having calculated the binder of any ETF that lies in five of the six families of Lemma~\ref{lemma.symplectic sub-ETFs}, we now do the same for the sixth.
-Remarkably, these binders are empty except in three cases:
+Remarkably, these binders are empty except in three cases.
+Our argument relies on the following technical lemma concerning quadratic forms over $\bbF_2$.
+Since such forms are classical, this lemma is unlikely to be original, and so we relegate its proof to the appendix .